madsh/www/docs/index.md

 This page is a stable online presence and a point of contact.
 The email I read most often is <span class="u-email">madsh@me.com</span>.

-Maybe one day here will be a blog.
-Possibly called ‘What If...?’ and chronic ideas of things in public digitization that could be, and the reasons why they aren't.
+Maybe one day, here will be a blog.
+Possibly called ‘What If...?’ and chronic ideas of things in public digitisation that could be, and the reasons why they aren't.

 ### Services
 I do short term consultations outside of my everyday work.
-You can hire me for a few hours of either meetings, teaching or producing things that prints well.
-Contact me at <a href="mailto:madsh+work@me.com?subject=Request%20for%20service">madsh+work@me.com</a> for availabilty, possible conflict of interests and hourly rates.
+You can hire me for a few hours of either meeting, teaching or producing pages that print well.
+Contact me at <a href="mailto:madsh+work@me.com?subject=Request%20for%20service">madsh+work@me.com</a> for availability, possible conflict of interests and hourly rates.

 ### Currently
 Enterprise Architect at [Danish Ministry of Integration and Immigration](https://www.uim.dk).
 Implementing it-governance...

 ### Previously

-an incomplete list of past activities
+an incomplete list of past activities:

 _Enterprise Architect_ at [Danish Ministry of Integration and Immigration](https://www.uim.dk).
 Primary architect on local implementation of SIS, ETIAS and EES from [eu-LISA](https://www.eulisa.europa.eu/).
 Primary architect on enterprise-wide logging of security related user actions.

-_Chief Advisor_ at the [Danish Agency for Digitisation](https://en.digst.dk/).
+_Principal Advisor_ at the [Danish Agency for Digitisation](https://en.digst.dk/).
 Writing reference architecture for sharing data and documents across government organisations.
 Concept, governance model, technical design and proof of concept for platform as a service government cloud.

-_Lead IT-Architect_ at Danish Agency for Digitisation responsible for scoping and solution design for [Digital Post](https://en.digst.dk/systems/digital-post/).
+_Principal IT-Architect_ at Danish Agency for Digitisation responsible for scoping and solution design for [Digital Post](https://en.digst.dk/systems/digital-post/).
 Concept development and business case, public consultation, privacy and security assessments.

 _IT-Architect_ at National e-Health Authority (now [Danish Health Data Authority](https://sundhedsdatastyrelsen.dk/da/english)) writing up architectural products and laying down standards for communication across sectors.